aptech/docs/docs/comt/comt.rst

 Remarks
 -------

-- There is one required user-provided procedure, the one computing the objective function and optionally the first and/or second derivatives, and four other optional procedures, one each for computing the equality constraints, the inequality constraints, the Jacobian of the equality constraints, and the Jacobian of the inequality constraints.
+- The :func:`comt` function requires one user-provided procedure.
+This procedure:
+    -  Must specify the computations of the objective function.

-- The main procedure, computing the objective function and optionally the first and/or second derivatives:
+    -  Optionally can specify the computations for the first and/or second derivatives.
     -  Requires a vector of parameters or an instance of a PV structure containing the parameters as the first input.
     -  Any number of optional arguments including structures, matrices, arrays, strings, required to compute the objective function.
     -  A last input named `ind`.

+ - There are four other optional procedures, one each for:
+    - Equality constraints.
+    - Inequality constraints.
+    - The Jacobian of the equality constraints.
+    - The Jacobian of the inequality constraints.

-- The remaining optional procedures take just two arguments: the parameters and any optional arguments that were passed to :func:`comt`.
+- The optional procedures take just two arguments: the parameters and any optional arguments that were passed to :func:`comt`.

 - The instance of the PV structure is set up using the PV pack procedures, :func:`pvPack`, :func:`pvPackm`, :func:`pvPacks`, and :func:`pvPacksm`.
-These procedures allow for setting up a parameter vector in a variety of ways.

 - The optional arguments passed to the user-provided objective function procedure are untouched.
 This allows you to pass into your function any information it needs.